XZou0803/Tableau-Visualizations-Individual-Project/README.md

 ![Pic5](image/New1.png)

-From the research and my final visualization, we can conclude that **this program is effective because the new cameras are increasing, however the violations caught by cameras are decreasing.**
+From the research and my final visualization, we can conclude that **this program is effective because the new cameras are increasing, while the violations caught by cameras are decreasing.**

 These data provide strong support for my visualization’s augment—The Children’s Safety Zone Program is essential and useful, it helps to warn the drivers to obey the traffic rules for speed as well as protect bicycle pedestrian from injured by speed violations.